Daron Norwood: Musical career

-Signed to Giant Records in 1993, he released two albums (1994's Daron Norwood and 1995's Ready, Willing and Able) for the label and charted six singles on the Billboard Hot Country Songs charts.
+Signed to Giant Records in 1993, he released two albums with the label, Daron Norwood (1994) and Ready, Willing and Able (1995), and charted six singles on the Billboard Hot Country Songs charts.
 Two singles off his debut album, "If It Wasn't For Her I Wouldn't Have You" and "Cowboys Don't Cry", both made the country Top 40.
 The title track of his second album was later a Top 20 hit in 1996 for Lari White.

 In late 1994, Norwood co-wrote and sang "Little Boy Lost" on the BNA Records album Keith Whitley: A Tribute Album, a tribute to Keith Whitley which featured a mix of original songs, covers of Whitley's material, and new compositions.
 Norwood also sang "Working Elf Blues" on the 1995 multi-artist album Giant Country Christmas, Volume 1.

-Personal life
+Personal life and death

 On November 5, 1995, Norwood decided to retire because of his addiction to alcohol.
 He told the Lubbock-Avalanche Journal that during that time period, he consumed 20 to 25 shots of Jack Daniel's a night.

 Norwood also served as a motivational speaker.
 His program, called "Keep It Straight", was developed to warn children of the dangers of drug and alcohol abuse.
-Daron married Suella McCarty on July 5, 2009.
-Together they had children Krista, Delaney, Roxy, and Daylan.
+Daron married Suella McCarty on July 5, 2009, which the couple had one son.
+Norwood also had three daughters from previous marriages.

-Norwood was found dead in his Hereford, Texas, apartment by his landlord on the afternoon of July 22, 2015.
+Norwood was found dead in his apartment in Hereford, Texas, by his landlord on the afternoon of July 22, 2015.
 The Associated Press reported he was last seen the previous night by friends.
 Hereford police spokesperson, Capt.
 Kirsten Williams, stated on July 23 that Norwood's body showed no signs of trauma and that investigators did not suspect foul play.
 Williams further stated that cause of death was still pending.